-A. Basis of preparation of regulatory financial statements
+1.1 Basis of preparation of regulatory financial statements

 These regulatory financial statements have been prepared on a going concern basis in accordance with standard condition E2 of the Licence.
-In addition, these regulatory financial statements, where consistent with standard condition E2 of the Licence, have been prepared in accordance with UK-adopted International Accounting Standards (("IAS"), International Financial Reporting Standards ("IFRS") prior to 01 January 2021) and the applicable legal requirements of the Companies Act 2006.
-There was no impact on recognition measurement or disclosure in the period reported as a result of the change in framework by the transition from IFRS to UK adopted IAS.
+In addition, these regulatory financial statements, where consistent with standard condition E2 of the Licence, have been prepared in accordance with UK-adopted International Accounting Standards ("IAS") and with the requirements of the Companies Act 2006 as applicable to companies reporting under those standards.
+These regulatory financial statements have been prepared under the historic cost modified by revaluation of derivative financial assets and liabilities held at fair value through profit and loss.

-The regulatory financial statements have been prepared using consistent accounting policies updated, where necessary, to ensure that the accounting policies adopted reflect all IAS accounting standards and any related interpretations issued that are mandatory for the year ended 31 March 2022.

-The regulatory financial statements have been prepared on an historical cost basis except for the revaluation of derivative financial instruments.
-The regulatory financial statements are presented in pounds sterling, which is the functional currency of the Company and are rounded to the nearest $\pm 1,000$.
+The regulatory financial statements have been prepared using consistent accounting policies updated, where necessary, to ensure that the accounting policies adopted reflect all UK adopted IAS and any related interpretations that are mandatory for the year ended 31 March 2023.
+The regulatory financial statements are presented in pounds sterling, which is the functional currency of the Company and are rounded to the nearest £1,000.